14 Private Eye Shows That Coulda Been Contenders

 - The Outsider

 This Roy Huggins creation was in many ways a dry run for The Rockford Files seven years later.
 Darren McGavin played David Ross, a low-rent ex-con private eye and milk drinker.
-One of the first of the sensitive, compassionate eyes to be featured on television (he didn’t even carry a gun usually, and he kept his phone in his fridge, right beside his milk), echoing literary eyes such as Ross Macdonald’s Lew Archer, and anticipating television’s Harry O. It only lasted one season, but is fondly remembered.
+One of the first of the sensitive, compassionate eyes to be featured on television (he didn’t even carry a gun usually, and he kept his phone in his fridge, right beside his milk), echoing literary eyes such as Ross Macdonald’s Lew Archer, and anticipating television’s Harry O. It only lasted one season, but is fondly remembered, and the few episodes I’ve seen hold up.

 Starring Brian Keith as Ross Macdonald’s heart-on-his-sleeve eye, this show impressed those lucky enough to catch an episode.
 All four of them or so.
 Alas, it landed in the middle of television’s gimmick-laden detective era (Fat cops!
 Blind cops!
 Wheelchair cops!
 Old cops!).
 What chance did a compassionate, intelligent, middle-aged private eye have?
 Especially one played by Uncle Bill of Family Affair?